 Quality control tasks were conducted during all phases of project completion by a senior member of QSI.
-The final QC review was completed in September 2018.
-The review process included analysis of AT results and assessment of the identification and attribution of digital feature data within the GC according to image analysis and criteria defined in C-COAST.
-The quality control process concluded with an inspection of topological connectivity within the GC using ArcGIS (ver.
-10.4) software.
+The final QC review was completed in October 2018.
+The review process included analysis of aerotriangulation results and assessment of the identification and attribution of digital feature data within the GC according to image analysis and criteria defined in C-COAST.
+The quality control process concluded with an inspection of topological connectivity within the GC using ArcGIS 10.4 software.
 All project data was evaluated for compliance to CMP requirements.

 Comparisons of the largest scale NOAA nautical charts with project imagery and compiled project data resulted in creation of the Chart Evaluation File (CEF).
-The following nautical chart was used in the comparison process:
+The following nautical charts were used in the comparison process: